Fuenkel/-resume/RESUME.md

 - I'm not extraordinary person.
 But I have a dream in Game company.
 I said that I want to be a better person, starting with a lower course.
-So, For the good person in company which hired me.
+So I want to be a good person in the company that hired me.
+For your sake.